omaraguero/php-CRUD/README.md

 # Basic CRUD with PHP
-The video is on my YT Channel ! https://www.youtube.com/watch?v=OVJAI87ALao&t=916s
+The video where I explain this is on my YT Channel ! https://www.youtube.com/watch?v=OVJAI87ALao&t=916s

 ![1](preview/1.png)